PAIDiPaidThis.com

 • Check whether you can be seen by an NHS dentist, where the extraction is a Band 2 charge regardless of how many teeth are removed in that course.

-• If you are in pain, an urgent NHS appointment is only £27.90 and can include the extraction itself.
+• If you are in pain, an urgent NHS appointment is only £27.90 and can include the extraction itself, rather than paying private emergency rates.

-• Ask whether the tooth needs a simple or surgical removal before agreeing, as the difference in a private quote is large.
+• Ask whether the tooth needs a simple or surgical removal before agreeing, as the difference in a private quote is large, and get that in writing so there are no surprises after the fact.

-• See if you are exempt from NHS charges through pregnancy, being under 18, or receiving qualifying benefits.
+• See if you are exempt from NHS charges through pregnancy, being under 18, or receiving qualifying benefits, since that turns even a surgical case into a free one.

 Common questions